Saverio976/NorMatrix/CONTRIBUTING.md

 ## add a file in the plugged/ folder

-### file requirements:
+### file requirements
 -   have a function named `check` that take a source.file\_parser.CFileParse object as parameter

 -   this function return a tuple : first the number of error in the file second the type of error (0 for major, 1 for minor, 2, for info)

 -   example
 ```py
 try:
     from normatrix.source.file_parser import CFileParse